 President's Message

-It has been my privilege to watch as SABA Toronto has grown from strength to strength over the years.
-When this organization was started over 15 years ago, few would have imagined that it would have evolved into the largest equity-seeking bar organization in Canada.
-Our reach and influence has grown leaps and bounds, and our over 800 members have transcended barriers that were once thought to be unattainable for visible minority lawyers.
-We are proud to count amongst our members: influential legislators, industry leaders, trendsetters in the equity, diversity, and inclusion space, and supremely talented advocates and jurists (including, most recently, the first minority Justice on our nation’s highest court).
+It has been an incredible journey watching SABA Toronto grow over the years.
+When this organization was founded over 15 years ago, few could have envisioned it becoming the largest equity-seeking bar association in Canada.
+Our reach has expanded significantly, and our over 1,300 members have broken barriers once thought insurmountable for visible minority lawyers.
+We are proud to count among our members influential legislators, industry leaders, trendsetters in equity, diversity, and inclusion, and exceptionally talented advocates and jurists, including the first minority judge on our nation’s highest court.

 Past Presidents